 “This gift will provide more partnership opportunities between Pheasants Forever and SDSU involving conservation and technology,” said Ryan Heiniger, director of agriculture and conservation innovations for Pheasants Forever.

 Precision agriculture students Evan Schnitzler of Dassel, Minnesota, and Cole Berkley of Hot Springs, and natural resource management students Katelin Frerichs of Buffalo Center, Iowa, and Becky Watkins of LaMoure, North Dakota, joined together as a team for the inaugural training program.
 They conducted a profitability analysis of a local farmer’s land and identified marginal acres that had a negative return on investment for crop production.
 The team then assessed the potential financial impacts of utilizing these specific acres for alternative practices, such as cover crops, pollinator plots or native grass/forb production.
 The group was advised by Nicholas Uilk, instructor in the agricultural and biosystems engineering department, and Jonathan Jenks, distinguished professor in the natural resource management department.

 “It was really good to have multiple majors working on this project in order to get different viewpoints and so they can learn from each other,” Uilk said.

-Brandon Hope, a farmer near Sinai, S.D., provided data from one of his farm fields for the students to analyze.
+Brandon Hope, a farmer near Sinai, South Dakota, provided data from one of his farm fields for the students to analyze.
 The piece of land has a large slough in the middle with some unproductive areas around the slough.
 The students evaluated several types of conservation programs that could increase profit and return on investment for the unproductive areas.

 “This group brought light to a way to return money on the land and opened my eyes to the fact that conservation programs are a better way to improve production rather than just tilling it all under,” Hope said.
 “This training program is a good tool for people to see that habitat isn’t the end all of farming, but that they can coexist.”